U.S. Department of State Seal

 Comments: For a court to issue a marriage certificate, at least one of the married parties must be a Burmese citizen.
 The court will not issue a marriage certificate if both parties are not Burmese citizens.

 • Marriage certificates are issued for marriages between two Christians or marriages between a Christian and a non-Christian.
-For marriages where at least one party is Christian, the marriage or solemnizing official must be ordained/authorized to officiate marriages, and this official’s name and signature must be on the marriage certificate.
+For marriages where at least one party is Christian, the solemnizing official must be ordained/authorized to officiate marriages, and this official’s name and signature must be on the marriage certificate.

 • For Buddhist marriages, under Buddhist law, a marital relationship is established through cohabitation and common repute, not by a ceremony or civil registration.
 In Burma, Buddhist married couples are not required to register their marriage.
 Many Buddhist couples have a marriage certificate, but not all will have one.
 Buddhist married couples without a marriage certificate will often present a notarized affidavit, which lists their religion, and is generally accepted.